 How To Make Your Wedding Day Family Photos Stress-Free

 As a wedding photographer in the Syracuse, New York area since 2012, I’ve had the pleasure of capturing countless beautiful and vibrant wedding moments.
 One of the most memorable parts of the day is the family photos.
 These photos are not just for you and your partner to remember your special day but also for your family members to cherish and look back on.
-They can be a bit chaotic (I like to say we are heading cats!), but fear not – I’m here to share some tips to make your wedding day family photos as smooth and stress-free as possible.
+They can be a bit chaotic (I like to say we are herding cats!), but fear not – I’m here to share some tips to make your wedding day family photos as smooth and stress-free as possible.

 Tips For Stress-Free Wedding Day Family Photos